mozilla/oneanddone/docs/index.rst

 Welcome to One and Done
 =======================

-One and Done is a QA tool built by Mozilla.
-One and Done matches new contributors with tasks to help out Mozilla QA.
+One and Done is a tool built by Mozilla.
+One and Done matches new contributors with tasks to help out a variety of Mozilla teams.

 Useful links
 ------------